snowplow/advanced-analytics-web-accelerator/content/next_steps/next_steps_1.md

 dbt run --selector snowplow_web
 ```

+> Note there is no need to re-seed the data unless you change the schema names or dropped the tables in your warehouse

 Depending on the period of data available since the `snowplow__start_date` and the `snowplow__backfill_limit_days` variable you might not process all your data during your first run.
 Each time the model runs it should display the period it processes and the timestamp of the last event processed for each model within the package.
 This gets saved in the `snowplow__incremental_manifest` table so you can always check the data processing state (see below).

 ![manifest](../images/manifest.png)